-Co-founder, CEO, and Head Chef
+Co-founder, Executive Chairman, and Head Chef

 I was asked to bring current my profile.
 There is history in the existing one that hopefully won’t be lost; found somewhere on the site.
 That said, The Wine Company is 35 years old which makes me 35 years older, more if you count the wear and tear.